IDMNYU/IdeationPrototyping_LadyK/assignmentBriefs/Future_weeklyBrief.md

 # [Future Project](Future.md) Weekly Brief

+### Semester Week 10 | Week 2: Future Project

+1. Write a short reflection discussing the developments, points that you are at, questions that you have, and things you intend to develop further.
+What do you need to research?
+What are you weak points?

+2. Think of what you'd want this world to be like with reference to your Future Research Topic.
+Or, maybe think and create the world you do not like.
+Perhaps it's your worst idea.
+Super!
+How can all of your previous research inform what might need to happen?
+Or, thinking about the world you want, use Sticky Steps to work backwards to see what you need to create to have these things happen.

+3. Post your Ethics exercise work and write a reflection.
+How does this impact your perspective of the Future Project?

+4. Post your Speculative Design reflection.
+How does this impact your perspective of the Future Project?

+5. Address and do what needs to be done to bring your work up to speed and/or to move your project forward.
+Post and reflect throughout the process.

 ### Semester Week 9 | Week 1: Future Project - Launch

 1. Read Speculative Everything (see Slack for the link) Chapter 1.
 This chapter will situate the project, giving it context, as you are developing a speculative future.
 Do not skip it.
 Write a brief reflection and post under reflections (if you have not done so).